 As part of our mission, CBRC is designed to provide bioinformatics consultations that assist grants and service contracts.
 Therefore, our staff prioritize their time to support those efforts.
 Also noted, customers from Caltech always have the priority to be served.

-Occasional external customers: For 2020-2021 School Year, our academic rate is $125/hr (industry rate $160/hr).
+Occasional external customers: Our academic rate is $125/hr (industry rate $160/hr).
 Please contact firstname.lastname@example.org to get an estimated cost for your project first.
 After a technical services agreement (provided by Beckman Institute Administration) is signed, CBRC can start working on your project.

-Occasional Caltech customers: Please contact email@example.com to get an estimated cost first (For 2020-2021 School Year, our internal rate is $75/hr); a valid PTA number is required before CBRC can start working on your project.
+Occasional Caltech customers: Please contact email@example.com to get the internal price information first; a valid PTA number is required before CBRC can start working on your project.

 Authorship guidelines: Informatics projects that require significant intellectual contribution to the work described are considered collaborative efforts and merit co-authorship; the order of authorship is not of concern.
 Placing our staff on publications significantly increases our ability to obtain financial support through grants and is helpful in the renewal process for BI core grant.